nobledm/loaner-form-tut/site/content/step/basic-form-fields.md

 date: 2020-04-20T00:30:01.387Z
 description: Time to start delving into the bulk of the app.
 We've gotta build out the form layout and start hookin' up fields'n buttons.
-Aside from simple text views and edit texts we'll also throw in a date picker, checkbox, and a dialog for terms & conditions.
-Will include bringing in a vector asset too!
+Aside from simple edit texts we'll also throw in a date picker, checkbox, vector asset, and an alert dialog.
 image: img/steps-form-fini.jpg
 ---
 ## The Layout